Back to Blog

 1. Community Building

 The best gyms aren’t just places to work out, they’re communities.
 A branded app extends that feeling digitally, with groups, challenges, and leaderboards.
-High push opt-in rates for health and fitness apps (43.2% Android / 33.5% iOS) make it easy to keep members participating and connected.
+High opt-in rates for health and fitness app push notifications (43.2% Android / 33.5% iOS) make it easy to keep members participating and connected.

 1. Cost & Efficiency Gains